luerhard/chapter_regression_and_artifical/main.md

 If interpretation (or explanation) is not the aim, the use of powerful “black-boxes” like multi-layer neural networks or higher-order interaction effects becomes an attractive option.
 Almost all deep-learning efforts rest on such black boxes, which are only of limited use for social scientists.
 The same is true for using thousands of (potentially co-linear) variables in a model.
-This practical approach also allows regularization of variance [^regularization] (cf. Section @sec:shrinkage) and empirical tuning of parameters [@mullainathanMachineLearningApplied2017].
+This practical approach also allows regularisation of variance [^regularisation] (cf. Section @sec:shrinkage) and empirical tuning of parameters [@mullainathanMachineLearningApplied2017].
 Instead of being prone to overfitting (like [!ts] models), [!sml] uses the training data and tunes regularisers to fit the data at hand (number and effect differing by algorithm).

 We will illustrate such a typical [!sml] workflow by using two examples in the remainder of this contribution.